Cell communication in homeostasis and disease through new Gq-GPCR signaling nodes

-The main focus of our research will be to understand how changes in Gq-GPCR signaling (involving different cell types and tissues) integrate at the cellular and organism level, and how they can foster disease progression, by using cellular and animal models with altered expression/activity of this protein, as well as samples from patients or animal models of disease.
-We will particularly focus on the functional impact of the novel interactions of Gαq with PB1-domain containing proteins, and its modulation by accesory proteins (as GRKs, AGS, RGS, EBP50, Ric8) in cell death, integration of nutrient sensing/autophagy signals and oxidative stress processes in the development of cardiovascular/metabolic diseases and cancer.
+The main objective of our group is to understand the functional impact, at the cellular and organismal level, of new interactions of important G protein-coupled receptor (GPCR) signaling nodes, relevant in the maintenance of cellular homeostasis (eg. Gαq and GRK2), and how changes in them can affect the progression of pathologies, using cell and animal models with altered expression/activity of these proteins, as well as patient samples or animal models of disease.
+We will focus particularly on the functional impact of these new interactions and their modulation by accessory proteins (such as GRKs, AGS, RGS, caveolin, Ric8), on cell death processes, integration of nutrient sensing/autophagy signals, and endothelial dysfunction in the development of inflammatory/metabolic pathologies and cancer.

 - G-protein-coupled receptor kinase 2 safeguards epithelial phenotype in head and neck squamous cell carcinomas.
 Palacios-García J, Sanz-Flores M, Asensio A, Alvarado R, Rojo-Berciano S, Stamatakis K, Paramio JM, Cano A, Nieto MÁ, García-Escudero R, Mayor F Jr, Ribas C. Int J Cancer.
 2019 Dec 18. doi: 10.1002/ijc.32838.